Institutional Policy and Attestation Infrastructure

 Key Difference: Traditional rails investigate after settlement.
 JIL enforces policy before finality.
 This materially reduces fraud liability and compliance exposure.

-Five pillars of institutional settlement infrastructure.
+Five pillars of institutional policy and attestation infrastructure.

-1. Fraud & Authorized Push Payment Risk
+Fraud & Authorized Push Payment Risk

+Institutional Exposure.
 Rising BEC and APP losses.
 Expanding reimbursement mandates.
 Increasing consumer protection enforcement.

 JIL Model